Home Battery Systems

 Home Battery Systems 101

-Though people have been living ‘off-grid’ for many years, most of those systems provided a lifestyle that was closer to camping, powering some dim lights and a small fridge, and the batteries had to be replaced often and were easily damaged.
-But with Lithium batteries available since 2015, you can store enough power to have run your home seamlessly.
+Though people have been living ‘off-grid’ for many years, most of those systems provided a lifestyle that is closer to camping; powering some dim lights and a small fridge.
+The batteries had to be replaced often and were easily damaged.
+However, with our high powered Lithium batteries you can store enough power to have run your home seamlessly.
 They have virtually no maintenance, a 10 year guaranteed with life expectancy of 20+ years, at a price that is affordable for the average homeowner.
 A home battery system will pay for itself, save you money, and you’ll never experience a blackout again.

 How a Home Battery System Benefits You